Dieppe Raid: Red and White Beaches

 Canadian wounded and abandoned Churchill tanks after the raid.
 A landing craft is on fire in the background.

 Preparing the ground for the main landings, four destroyers were bombarding the coast as landing craft approached.
 At 05:15, they were joined by five RAF Hurricane squadrons who bombed the coastal defences and set a smokescreen to protect the assault troops.
 Between 03:30, and 03:40, 30 minutes after the initial landings, the main frontal assault by The Essex Scottish Regiment and the Royal Hamilton Light Infantry started.

-Their infantry was meant to be supported by Churchill tanks of the 14th Army Tank Regiment landing at the same time, but the tanks arrived on the beach late.
-As a result, the two infantry battalions had to attack without armour support.
+These infantry were meant to be supported by Churchill tanks of the 14th Army Tank Regiment landing at the same time, but the tanks arrived on the beach late.
+As a result, the two infantry battalions had to begin their attack without armour support.
 They were met with heavy machine-gun fire from emplacements dug into the overlooking cliffs.
 Unable to clear the obstacles and scale the seawall, they suffered heavy losses.

 Captain Denis Whitaker of the Royal Hamilton Light Infantry recalled a scene of absolute carnage and confusion, with soldiers being cut down by German fire all along the sea wall while his commanding officer, Colonel Bob Labatt, desperately tried to use a broken radio to contact General Roberts while ignoring his men.
+Whitaker recalled: "When I got to the wall, I knelt down behind it to catch my breath and figure out what to do next.
+A German fired at me with a machine gun, the bullets passing underneath my stomach and in front of my head.
+I got out of there in a hurry and on to my objective.
+I shouted, 'We can't stay here because they're going to mortar the hell out of this beach.'
+The place is in the shape of a saucer.
+Christ, they were firing at us from behind as well as the front and both sides."

-When the tanks eventually arrived only 29 were landed.
+When the tanks did arrive, only 29 attempted to land.
 Two of those sank in deep water, and 12 more became bogged down in the soft shingle beach.
 Only 15 of the tanks made it up to and across the seawall.
 Once they crossed the seawall, they were confronted by a series of tank obstacles that prevented their entry into the town.
 Blocked from going further, they were forced to return to the beach where they provided fire support for the now retreating infantry.
-None of the tanks managed to return to England.
-All the crews that landed were either killed or captured.
+Several Churchills had their tracks broken by German fire, but none had its armour penetrated while fighting.
+Two were penetrated after being abandoned by their crews, possibly by anti-tank guns moved to close range.
+No tanks returned to England and all the crews that landed were either killed or captured.